Explaining Practical Differences Between Treatment Effect Estimators with High Dimensional Asymptotics: Linear outcome model

 While each term of $\var(\what{\beta}_w)$ scales like $\frac{1}{n}$ (recall Theorem~\ref{thm:linear-moments} and Proposition~\ref{prop:gaussian-nuisance-exact}), the trace is the sum of $d$ such terms, so $\var(\sqrt{n}(\what{\theta}_{\oracle{}} - \what{\theta}_{\aipw{}})) \asymp \frac{d}{n}$.
 As claimed, this is lower order when $d = o(n),$ but in the present setting, this converges to a nonzero constant, showing that the realizable AIPW estimator $\what{\theta}_{\aipw{}}$ will not achieve the semiparametric efficiency bound derived by \citet{hahn98} for when $d$ is fixed.

 It's instructive to compare the variances of the AIPW and G-computation estimators.
-When $\mu_w(x)$ is well specified by a linear model, G-computation will generally have lower variance than the AIPW estimator \citep{AtheyImWa18}, except under special conditions on the propensity score such as in a completely randomized experiment ($\pi(x) = 0.5$).
+As previously mentioned, the G-computation estimator will have lower variance than the AIPW in a parametric setting, even in the large sample asymptotic setting.
 Here, we will focus on comparing the additional variance from being in high dimensions.
-The additional variance terms that do not vanish for G-computation and the AIPW estimator, respectively, are
+The additional variance terms (implicitly conditional on $G_n$) that don't vanish for G-computation and the AIPW estimator, respectively, are

 Focusing on $\trace{}(\var(\what{\beta}_1) \Sigma_X)$ versus $\trace{}(\var(\what{\beta}_1) \Sigma_{Z^1})$, note that $\var(Z^1) \succeq \var(X)$, and the two are equal only if $\pi(x) = 0.5$.
 Therefore, the variance gap from being in high dimensions will be higher for the AIPW estimator than G-computation in most observational data.